The Leopard in Autumn

-The Leopard in Autumn was a BBC comedy-drama radio series by Neil Anthony set in the fictional principality of Monte Guano in Renaissance Italy.
-Its title was a reference to the 1966 play by James Goldman The Lion in Winter.
-It was run for 12 episodes between April 2001 and June 2002 on BBC Radio 4 and repeated on BBC Radio 4 Extra in 2011, 2012 and 2024.
+The Leopard in Autumn is a BBC comedy-drama radio series by Neil Anthony set in the fictional principality of Monte Guano in Renaissance Italy.
+Its title was a reference to the 1966 play The Lion in Winter by James Goldman.
+It ran for twelve episodes between April 2001 and June 2002 on BBC Radio 4 and was repeated on BBC Radio 4 Extra in 2011, 2012 and 2024.

 Synopsis

 Map of 15th century Italy, showing many of the minor principalities that Monte Guano was based on.

 The Leopard in Autumn follows the lives of the ruling family and court of Monte Guano, a small and impoverished Italian principality.
 Prince Ludovico II ("the Magnificent") is the impious ruler of Monte Guano, but repeatedly finds his political ambitions thwarted, both by the financial demands imposed by the Pope on Monte Guano and by his family.
 Princess Plethora is a much more intelligent and thoughtful character who is behind many successful ploys to improve Monte Guano's financial clout.
 She is good friends with Countess Rosalie, Ludovico's "official mistress" who arrived in Monte Guano with the intention of marrying the eldest son of the Prince.
 Salvatore, the eldest son, wants to go into the church (to become pope) and thus could not marry.
 Unfortunately for him, his career cannot start because his family do not have enough money to pay to have him ordained priest.
 His (excessive) private devotion to Catholicism brings him into friction with the youngest brother Guido, a Protestant, and devotee of Martin Luther's works.
 The middle brother, Allesandro, to the disappointment of his father wishes to be an artist and inventor, and thus requires financial support (and a degree of tolerance) from his father.

 Other characters include Francesco, frustrated poet, chronicler and secretary to Ludivico.
 His constant inebriation and frustrated poetic ambitions are the subject of several jokes.

 Throughout the series, Ludivico's speech is characterised by his use of the word "Sneck" as a form of swearing.

 Both series are set in the period from 1520 to 1523.